Thpwg/AGI-SCI-index/README.md

 **Note:** The playable demo of Freddy Pharkas contains a short unique scenario<br>
 that is not part of the adventure in the full game.

-CD demo SCI (Game version 1.000 Interpreter Version 1.001.095) Mini-game full - Talkie, with Al Lowe voice.
+CD demo SCI (Game version 1.000 Interpreter Version 1.001.095) Mini-game full - Talkie, with Al Lowe voice.<br>
 **Note:** The playable demo of Freddy Pharkas contains a short unique scenario<br>
 that is not part of the adventure in the full game.